Office of the Dean of the Conservatory

 Do you want to know what classes you should take each semester?

-Class and course schedules/requirements are called "grids" or "course distribution tables."
-A pdf of suggested and required courses for each semester/year for conservatory majors is available on the Conservatory of Music section of the catalog under the >>View Conservatory Grids link.
+Class and course schedules/requirements are called "grids".
+These grids, which contain suggested and required courses for every semester/year for each conservatory major are available on the Conservatory Music section of the catalog under the >>View Conservatory Grids link.

 During Orientation and throughout your study at Oberlin College, you will be asked for a "T-number," also referred to as "Student ID Number."